BeatrizSanssi/pwd/src/js/components/paint-app/README.md

 - **Tool Button Clicks**: Detects clicks on tool buttons like the eraser, color picker, and restart button.
 - **Color Change**: Listens for changes in color selection from the color picker.

+## Attributes

+- `canvasWidth`: Sets the width of the canvas.
+- `canvasHeight`: Sets the height of the canvas.
+- `defaultPenColor`: Specifies the default color of the pen.

 ## Components

 ### Paint Pen (paint-pen.js)